hansifer/tab-copy/website/src/pages/roadmap.md

 Provides extension versions for Firefox, Edge, and Safari.

+### Translations

+Adds support for more app and website locales.

 ### Graphical custom format tokens

 Refines the user experience by replacing the use of text-based tokens.